LuvLetter/Moegram/README.md

 brew install android-sdk android-ndk brew cask install android-studio
 ```
-I don't recommend using Android SDK or Android Studio to install NDK, since you will end up in a mess of file permissions and build errors.
+**DO NOT** let Android SDK or Android Studio to install NDK on OS X, or you will end up in a mess of file permissions and build errors. **DO** install them using Homebrew or any package manager.

 ### Create Project